andruhon/super-custom-keycaps/blog.md

 The alignment algorithm seems to be working well with SVGs of different sizes:
 ![Aligned icons](blog-assets/relative-positions.png)

+!!!
+Idea !!!
+SVG file names should match QMK codes!
+Hypothetically I can later work out script to convert keymap.c to data for keycaps.scad

 ## 15 Mar 2025

 OpenSCAD language feels a bit awkward for me, I had hopes to make it easier writing JavaScript with JSCAD (aka OPENJSCAD), and it all looked good, until I tried to extrude my SVGs.
 So far JSCAD is really weak with extruding SVGs.
 See https://github.com/jscad/OpenJSCAD.org/issues/1253, https://github.com/jscad/OpenJSCAD.org/issues/1087 and https://github.com/jscad/OpenJSCAD.org/issues/1386

 ## 7 Mar 2025